By far the most difficult part of blogging is coming up with fresh content.

 No matter how much effort or work we’ve invested in an article, there’s always that tendency to feel it isn’t good enough — we want to make it perfect.

-There is nothing as a perfect product.
+There is nothing like a perfect product.
 That’s why Apple releases a new iPhone every year.

 They learn from the bugs of the previous one and improve on the new one.